OmniGUI/OmniGUI/README.md

 OmniGUI is **the answer**

 Some basics:
+- You can use it inside you Xamarin Forms/Native project because OmniGUI renders **inside a view**, like any other control :)
-- OmniGUI's XAML looks similar to WPF/UWP/SilverLight
+- OmniGUI's XAML looks similar to WPF/UWP/Silverlight
 - Uses Reactive Programming. *Be Reactive, my friend.*
 - MVVM-ready.
 - Runs on